 The result has been some enjoyable hours of thinking up and testing some variant rules as well as flirting with a return to off grid gaming.
 Two solo games have now been played using different proposed variants of the Square Brigadier once again exploring ideas such as attempting to differentiate between point blank firefights and bayonet charges in traditional fashion as opposed to the Square Brigadier which rolls both into one mechanism since the details of an attack are deemed to be the business of subordinates.
 Both worked but neither was as good as the original approach.

 Now the successful 2016 version has had some minor tweaking such as having troops in a town be either on the road passing through the town or, if infantry, occupying the houses.
 With the 6" squares now back on my table, most of my buildings can hold a unit but still leave enough space for a stretch of road.
 For the handful of buildings I still occasionally use that cannot hold troops, some form of marker will be needed.
-(I should note that each square represents an area roughly 150 yards across so a square with a length of road and a model building usually represents a big chunk of a town block.)

 So, on the next day that I am free and the temperature in my games room is bearable, I'll rerun the game a third time using the updated traditional Square Brigadier.
 At the moment honours are even at one win each so the last one will count for the campaign.